 When confronted with long words, you may also find it helpful to:

-Substitute words.
+- Substitute words.
 Avoiding long words may help you cope, but it’s not necessarily possible all the time.
-If faced with a long word, try substituting it with an alike shorter term.
+If faced with a long word, try substituting it with a similar shorter term.
 For example, if you need to write “refrigerator,” use “fridge” instead.
 You could also try and replace a friend’s long name with their initials or nickname, as long as they’re OK with it.

-Take advantage of technology.
-Computers, smartphones, and a variety of other electronic devices have autocorrect and other versions of dictionaries available.
-These can help with spelling.
+- Take advantage of technology.
+Computers, smartphones, and other electronic devices have autocorrect and dictionaries available to help with spelling.
 They may also help with phonetic pronunciation in the event that you must learn to pronounce a long word.

 Since this phobia isn’t officially recognized, not much is known about it.
 Research is needed to better understand the fear of long words and what happens when a person is exposed to triggers.

 Speak with your doctor or a counselor if you’re experiencing symptoms.
 They can help you get to the bottom of your fear, understand your symptoms, and come up with a treatment plan.
-Friends, family, and therapy groups can also provide you with support to help you cope with your phobia.
+Friends, family, and therapy groups can also help you cope with your phobia.